Not seeing the results you want from your YouTube SEO campaigns?

 Again, people will click based on your thumbnail, so make sure it’s catchy without being distracting.

-Your video description needs to accomplish a few things.
+Your video description needs to accomplish a few key things.

-First, it needs to tell people what your video’s about.
+First, it needs to tell people what the video is about.

-Second, it needs to be compelling enough to click.
+Second, it needs to be compelling enough to warrant a click.

 Third, make sure it points people in other relevant directions.

-So here’s what you need to keep in mind about descriptions.
+So here’s what you need to keep in mind about crafting effective descriptions.

 Make them long enough that you can thoroughly cover your video topic (300 – 1000 words).

-But put most of your focus on the first 125.
+But put most of your focus on the first 125 words.

-Then, choose two keyword variations to also include in your description and mention those two times each.
+Then, choose two keyword variations to also include in your description and mention those two times each throughout the text.

-When optimizing your description, also keep the following in mind:
+When optimizing your description for YouTube SEO, also keep the following in mind:

 - Link to the corresponding URL on your website